JeremyYu-cn/book/docs/articles/privacy_security/Steganography.md

 - is not robust
 - message is easy to detect
-  - A message insertion introduces distortion to the statistical properties of image which never naturally appear.
+  - A message insertion introduces distortion to the statistical properties of ./images/image which never naturally appear.

 ## Stochastic modulation method